gurudattshahane/Unexpected_Behaviour_in_c/README.md

 then we get output like this:</br>
 **HelloWelcome to C World**</br>
 </br>
-In printf function, I'm printing just string2 but first string is automatically appending to end of string2.<br>
+In printf function, I'm printing just string2 but string1 is automatically appending to end of string2.<br>
 This is odd behaviour in C language.
 I know that strings in C language have '\0' at the end.<br>
 But here character array size is limited to number characters in "Hello" word.<br>